HarkjinDev/Security/Reverse/HackMe/Level11/readme.md

 41414141(means AAAA) was printed in fourth that you can exploit in here.

-I will make the shell code(egg.c) and getenv.c(To get SUPERDK's address)
+I will make the shell code(egg.c) and getenv.c(To get egg's address)

 ```
 [level11@ftz tmp]$ cat egg.c